ALAN M. MCANENY, 1LT, USMC

 Date of birth: May 3, 1928

 From the 1952 Lucky Bag:

 Duke was lost when his FJ-2 Fury fighter crashed on O-Shima Island, Japan on June 28, 1955.
-He was part of a major search effort to rescue two other Marines who had been drifting in the Pacific Ocean for several days.
-He is buried in New York.
+He was participating in a major search effort to rescue two other Marines who had been drifting in the Pacific Ocean for several days.